This post may contain compensated links. Find more info in my Disclosure Policy.

-We think this recipe from Ruben Ortega, a native of Puebla and the pastry chef at Hugo’s in Houston, Texas is easy and so very good.
+We love this recipe from Ruben Ortega, a native of Puebla and the pastry chef at Hugo’s in Houston, Texas, it is so easy to make and so very good.
 We dare you to only have one!

 6 tbsp unsalted butter